 If you prefer a WiFi modem router combo (a.k.a.
 Gateway), the Motorola MG7540 is the perfect buy.
 It is approved by most cable companies including Atlantic Broadband, Cable One, Comcast XFINITY, Spectrum (Time Warner Cable, BHN, Charter), and more with plans up to 300 Mbps.

 NETGEAR CM1000 DOCSIS 3.1 Modem

 This is the NETGEAR CM1000.
 A DOCSIS 3.1 cable modem is required for the XFINITY Gigabit / XFINITY Gig service.
 It is also compatible with Cox Ultimate, WOW 300Mbps & over, Cable One GigaOne service, and more.
 Why It’s The Best – Compatible with speeds up to 1 Gbps which will cover services for at least the next ten years.

-- When buying a replacement modem, you should always buy new.
-Used modems are too often returned because the provider cannot activate it.
+- When buying a replacement modem, you should always buy a new one.
+Used modems are too often returned because the provider cannot activate them.
 Most of the time the modem is registered to another provider or user and can’t be undone.
 Some used modems belong to cable companies and are reported as stolen often.

 - Always buy from a reputable seller, such as directly from Amazon or authorized third-party sellers.
 This ensures that you will be able to register any equipment for warranties and/or replacements shall any issues arise.

 - Be sure you are at least getting a DOCSIS 3.0 approved modem.
 This is the most widely used form of DOCSIS today.
 However, DOCSIS 3.1 is taking off.
 Most companies require a 3.0 or higher.
 Anything less will hinder the speed of your internet if the provider acknowledges it all.

 - Be sure the cable modem can support the speed that you subscribe to from your ISP.
 If you are unsure of your speed tier, you can find this info on your bill.